Cleancoindev2/Carbon-Tinlake/README.md

 ```

 ## Run Tests
-The tests for Tinlake are written in Solidity.
+The tests for Carbon-Tinlake are written in Solidity.
 ### Run all tests
 ```bash
 dapp test